Charlemagne, Quebec

+History

+In 1870, a paper mill was built at the mouth of the L'Assomption River by the L'Assomption Lumber Company and led to the founding of the place.

+On November 13, 1906, the Village Municipality of Laurier was formed when it separated from the Parish Municipality of Saint Paul L'Ermite (now Le Gardeur, a sector of Repentigny).
+Five months later in April 1907, the municipality was renamed to Charlemagne.
+Both names were a tribute to Romuald-Charlemagne Laurier.

+On October 11, 1969, Charlemagne changed its statutes to become a city (ville).

 Demographics

 In the 2021 Canadian census conducted by Statistics Canada, Charlemagne had a population of 6302 living in 3149 of its 3217 total private dwellings, an increase of from its 2016 population of 5913.
 With a land area of 2.17 km2, it had a population density of 2904.1 /km2 in 2021.